Exhibitions

 Parking is available near the entrance for those with a disability placard on their vehicle—please notify the parking attendant as you drive in.
 Otherwise, parking is first come, first served, and is directed by parking attendants.

-Guests directed to a secondary lot (P-21) at Thornhill can take advantage of a shuttle bus that will transport them to the main event area.
+Guests directed to a secondary lot (Parking Lot 21) at Thornhill can take advantage of a shuttle bus that will transport them to the main event area.
 Please note that this is the only shuttle bus during Illumination and it only runs between P-21 and the Visitor Center.
 The bus does not have a wheelchair lift.

-If you do not have a disability placard and someone in your party has mobility concerns, you are also welcome to drop off passengers in our circle drive, adjacent to the Visitor Center, before you park.
-Please notify our parking attendants and they will direct you accordingly.
+If you do not have a disability placard and someone in your party has mobility concerns, you are also welcome to drop off passengers in the circle drive adjacent to the Visitor Center before you park.
+Please notify the parking attendants and they will direct you accordingly.

 Frequently Asked Questions